Sustainable and resilient

 TRAINING AND CAPACITY BUILDING

-We also intervene in universities to train future professionals in local planning and engineering to better integrate food issues.
+We also work in universities to train future professionals to integrate agricultural and food issues into their practices.

 STUDIES AND PUBLICATIONS

-Based on our different territorial experiences and identification of initiatives, we also produce comparative studies on specific topics in order to highlight good practices and successful experiences: school canteens, public policies for food resilience, fight against food insecurity among students, etc.
+Drawing on our various territorial experiences and inventory of initiatives, we produce comparative studies on certain specific topics in order to highlight good practices and successful experiences, to support the political agenda: school canteens, public policies for food resilience, the fight against student food insecurity, etc.

 Food Ideas